probinso/ABC/README.md

 The current paired slides are located **[here](https://github.com/probinso/introduction-git)**.
 The bulk of the talk, including exercise, takes ~ 1.5 hours.
 The tail slides are special topics, and are useful aids.

+# Goal

+The students are atomatically enrolled onto teams, and assigned `issues` that contain a comic pannel, with an emphasised letter.
+The student's goal is to commit the text from their `issues` to `README.md`, ordered by the emphasised letter.
+Participants will be assigned multiple letters.

 ### Warning

 Some of the operations, run by the scripts, are composed from `sed` and `awk` commands.
 This means that malformed strings specified by users may not produce results as expected.
 When you clone the repository please use this form `git@github.com:<username/organization>/ABC.git`. note that `git@`, `:`, and `.git` are all included.